Should I get an online accountant for my small business?

 For example, online invoicing software solutions make it easy to send and manage invoices from your desktop or mobile phone.
 These software solutions are especially useful for small business owners just getting started.

-For example, once you open your free business current account, Tide auto-categorises all of your income and expenditures, allows you to customise these categories and integrates with your favourite online accounting software to allow you to always keep your records up-to-date.
+For example, once you open your free business bank account, Tide auto-categorises all of your income and expenditures, allows you to customise these categories and integrates with your favourite online accounting software to allow you to always keep your records up-to-date.

 The benefits of hiring an accountant for your small business